tambkto/task_10/README.md

-# Application Deployment on Bean Stalk Deployment
+# Application Deployment on Bean Stalk

 This repository uses **Terraform** to provision AWS infrastructure and deploy an **Node Js** using **Elastic Bean Stalk**.